Judicial murder: Uses of the term in legal discourse and literature

-In 1932, the term is also used by Justice Sutherland in Powell v.
+In 1932, the term was also used by Justice Sutherland in Powell v.
 Alabama when establishing the right to a court-appointed attorney in all capital cases:

 Let us suppose the extreme case of a prisoner charged with a capital offense who is deaf and dumb, illiterate and feeble minded, unable to employ counsel, with the whole power of the state arrayed against him, prosecuted by counsel for the state without assignment of counsel for his defense, tried, convicted and sentenced to death.
 Such a result … if carried into execution, would be little short of judicial murder.

 Hermann Mostar (1956) defends the extension of the term to un-premeditated miscarriages of justice where an innocent suffers the death penalty.

 Show trials

-The term is often applied to show trials that result in a death penalty, and has been applied to the deaths of Nikolai Bukharin, Milada Horáková, the eleven people executed after the Slansky trial and Zulfikar Ali Bhutto.
+The term is often applied to show trials that result in a death penalty and has been applied to the deaths of Nikolai Bukharin, Milada Horáková, the eleven people executed after the Slánský trial and Zulfikar Ali Bhutto.

+In 1985, the West German Bundestag declared that the Nazi People's Court was an instrument of judicial murder.